Unreal-Dan/RekordBoxSongExporter/README.md

 The available placeholders in the output format include (so far):
 ```
+    %title%           The title
-   %artist%     The artist of the track
+    %artist%          The artist
+    %album%           The album
+    %genre%           The genre
+    %label%           The label
+    %key%             The key
+    %orig_artist%     The original artist
+    %remixer%         The remixer
+    %composer         The composer
+    %comment%         The comment
+    %mix_name%        The mix name
+    %lyricist%        The lyricist
+    %date_created%    The date created
+    %date_added%      The date added
-   %track%      The track title
+    %track_number%    The track number
+    %bpm%             The bpm
     %time%            The current timestamp (hh:mm:ss)
 ```

 The 'Timestamps' checkbox option (described below) controls built-in timestamps *only*